In This Article

 After you remove the bandage, you should wash your tattoo.
 Use lukewarm water and mild, liquid antibacterial or antimicrobial soap to gently remove any ointment, blood, and plasma and to completely clean the area.
 Provon Antimicrobial Lotion Soap is a good choice; it's a mild moisturizing cleanser specifically made for piercing and tattoo care.
 Never use a washcloth; it's too abrasive.
 Your hand is your best tool.

 If your tattoo feels slimy and slippery, you have probably been oozing plasma.
-Try to gently remove as much of this as possible, because it will form scabs if allowed to dry on the skin's surface.
+Try to gently remove as much of this as possible; scabs may form if it is allowed to dry on the skin's surface.

 If you prefer, you also can use a specialty product such as Tattoo Goo Aftercare Salve.
 It's petroleum-free and made with herbs and oils that will soothe and heal your new tattoo.